mojaloop/documentation/docs/community/standards/invariants.md

 Added additional description text around general confidentiality, integrity and non-repudiation

 Agreed, this is about high throughput concurrency and accuracy not pure speed and latency.
-And the constraint should be recorded somewhere - it goes something like this- the switch would never allow a participant to exceed their position cap on the collateral made available to the system
+And the constraint should be recorded somewhere - it goes something like this- the hub would never allow a participant to exceed their position cap on the collateral made available to the system

 The records need to explain the deterministic manner any decisions were arrived and have the accounting records that show both successful, declined transfer request and errors